All-in-One Facebook Scraper avatar

 }

-Notes: postId is decoded from the comment ID (base64 of comment:{postId}_{commentId}) — 100% reliable. likesCount populates for comments that appear in the post permalink's top-N visible comments; may be null for lower-ranked comments.
+Notes: postId is decoded from the comment ID (base64 of comment:{postId}_{commentId}) — 100% reliable. likesCount is null by default — set enrichCommentLikes: true in input to fetch each parent post's permalink and backfill the count.
+With enrichment ON, likesCount populates for comments that appear in the permalink's top-N visible comments; lower-ranked feed comments still come back null because Facebook only server-renders reaction counts for the top tier.
+The opt-in saves ~50% of Comments-mode bandwidth when off.

 🌐 Proxy Options — Scraping Brand Pages (Apple, Google, SpaceX)